alaac4q/developers-network/README.md

 it also pull the last five projects from your github just by adding your github profile so other developers can see your work if it's in public status . you can post and add comments after you sign up but you don't have to sign up in case you were looking for developers profiles.

-created using React Js, Node Js, Mongo DB
+created using React Js, Redux, Node Js, Mongo DB

 ![developers](https://user-images.githubusercontent.com/32101657/45199021-abcbb680-b237-11e8-9950-1f8b4790325a.gif)